Why We Love It

 Logistics job specialists are recruited by Internal logistics departments of private companies, and by firms providing third-party logistics services.
 For instance, employers currently hiring for such roles include Lockheed Martin, Cellular Dynamics, American Airlines, NetCentrics Corporation, Kroger Logistics, Union Pacific among others.

-Can I Become a Logistics Job Specialist?
+How To Become a Logistics Job Specialist

 Logistics Job Specialist Salary Data